wehjin/varnum/README.md

 final Message message = Message.SetSize(5);  // Construct a message
 ```

-Later, you can match a specific message and unwrap its associated data with `Message.match`
+Later, you can match a specific message and unwrap its data with `Message.match`

 ```
 // Match and unwrap message